 PDF Applications area also available by clicking here, or by contacting the Olivette Police Department (In order to use the fillable form, it is best to use Internet Explorer or Chrome) .
-For more information, please contact Sergeant Mike Wayt at 314-983-5242, email@example.com or Sergeant Ranile Robins at 314-983-5250, firstname.lastname@example.org.
+For more information, please contact Officer Dane Lincoln at firstname.lastname@example.org or (314) 983-5251.

 About the Program

-The Citizen Police Academy is an educational citizen-involved activity designed by the Olivette, Creve Coeur, Des Peres, Frontenac, and Town & Country Police Departments.
-The goal of this academy is promote understanding between the community's residents and its police officers regarding their respective needs and problems.
+The Citizens Police Academy is an educational citizen-involved activity designed by the Olivette, Chesterfield, Creve Coeur, Des Peres, Frontenac, Ladue and Town & Country Police Departments.
+The goal is to promote understanding between the community's residents and its police officers regarding their respective needs and problems.
 By promoting this relationship, citizens and police can work together to make the community a safer place to live.

 Curriculum and Learning Outcomes